 Maintains consistent security standards across your application

-When verifying, don't just check if the date is recent enough - verify it matches exactly what you requested.
+When verifying, don't just check if the date is recent enough or if the reputation level is high enough - verify they match exactly what you requested.

 Best Practices